 The latest science on pets, farms, and allergies

-- A recently published study found that infants who live in a house with a dog for their first year of life may be less likely to develop eczema and other allergies, depending on a few factors.
+- A study found that infants who live in a house with a dog for their first year of life may be less likely to develop eczema and other allergies, depending on a few factors.
 Read a summary of the research here.

 - Maybe farms help?
 Researchers in Europe looked at a large group of children, comparing them based on how rural their environment was.
 The children who grew up closer to more forest and agricultural land were less likely to develop environmental allergies.
-They think the microbes in the environment can be key – read more here.
+The researchers think the microbes in the environment can be key – read more here.

 So what’s the catch?